 3) Cultivate your interests.

 Once you’ve figured out some things that spark your attention, find communities focused on them.
 Talk about what it is you like with others who feel similarly (be careful of internet filter bubbles for certain things though).
 If you’re a group person, use a group venue; if you’re more of a one-on-one, reach out for pals in the community then break away.
-Avoid people who put down your interests (seriously one of the worst things people can do in my opinion).
+Avoid people who put down your interests and focus on those with whom you can further develop them.

 For me, reaching out and talking with others with whom I shared things in common really helped my self-esteem, especially when some of what I got bullied for in the past was having “weird” interests and being “annoying” because I would get excited about sharing them with others.
 Guess what – I now have people with whom I can share those weird interests and they get excited when I have stuff I want to share!
 Knowing that alone has eased my anxiety and self-consciousness about even having interests at all when I used to hesitate before even admitting I was into something.
 It’s allowed me to be more me.

 4) Do a positive self-assessment.

 Building off our interests, what makes you the cool individual you are?
 It was so easy for me to see the negatives but lately, I’ve been realizing, “hey, I’m actually a pretty cool and interesting person!”
 Start a list where you just jot down things about yourself as they come up that make you think “I’d find that cool in someone else.”
 They can be your interests, life experiences, quirks, facts, etc. Humans have a million facets.
 This really comes out for me when others express an interest in something about me.
 I try to take note in those moments.
 If you’re more of a worksheet person, Therapist Aid has some great ones to help you get started if you’re struggling!
 Trust me, whenever things like this would come up in therapy or wherever without much prompt, I would sit there stunned and blank and struggle the whole time.